ScottMiddleton/Coffees/README.md

 Users can also drill down to see the details of a specific coffee, including the image, description, and ingredients.
 From the toolbar, users can also "like" a coffee, which will order it at the top of the list.

 Additionally, users can create a review for a coffee, which includes their name, a multi-line review description, a rating (selected from a list of 10 options), and the ability to submit the review through an API endpoint.
-However, it's important to note that this API endpoint is not supported and will fail, and the app handles the error accordi
+However, it's important to note that this API endpoint is not supported and will fail, and the app handles the error accordingly

 ## Implementation
 The application follows an MVVM architecture pattern and uses Hilt for dependency injection.
-Navigation and layouts are handled with Jetpack Compose, which is a modern toolkit for building beautiful and performant Android apps.
+Navigation and layouts are handled with Jetpack Compose.

 A Room database is set up for local storage of coffee data and Coffee User Interaction data, which is used to store the liked status and review of a coffee.
 The Room database is used to provide a local cache of the coffee data, which is fetched from a third-party API using Retrofit.